 Documents required for Ladakh Permit

 Along with the completed permit form, you have to attach any govt. issued photo ID proof.
-If you are travelling with someone else, his/her/their photo id proof also has to be submitted.
+If you are traveling with someone else, his/her/their photo id proof also has to be submitted.

 Permit fee of Ladakh is one of the costliest I remember paying.
 Back then it was around Rs.
 275/- if I remember right.
 The permit fee for one person now is, Rs.
-520/- .
+520/-.
 Out of this, Rs.
-400/- is environmental fee, Rs.
+400/- is an environmental fee, Rs.
 100/- goes to Red Cross and Rs.20/- goes as Wildlife Protection fee.
 The wildlife protection fee is per person per day charge.
 So for example, if you are going to stay for 3 days, the money you will pay as permit fee will be, Rs.
 400 * 1 + Rs.
 100 * 1 + Rs.
 20 * 3 = Rs.
-560/- .
+560/-.

 For which all places in Ladakh do I need the permit?

-Of all the places where permit is now required, the most popular ones are as follows:
+Of all the places where a permit is now required, the most popular ones are as follows:

 - Pangong Tso